asciidoctor/asciidoctor-intellij-plugin/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Go over all the following points, and place an `x` in all the boxes that apply. -->
 <!-- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
 - [ ] I have read the [**CONTRIBUTING**](https://github.com/asciidoctor/asciidoctor-intellij-plugin/blob/master/CONTRIBUTING.adoc) document.
 - [ ] I have given my PR a descriptive name.
-If it resolves a specific issue, I referenced it in the form of `fix #xxx`, where `xxx` is the issue number.
+If it resolves a specific issue, I referenced it in the form of `fix #xxx` (where `xxx` is the issue number).
 - [ ] I have updated the [documentation](https://github.com/asciidoctor/asciidoctor-intellij-plugin/blob/master/doc/users-guide/modules/ROOT/pages/features/) to reflect the changes introduced by this PR.
 - [ ] I have added tests to cover my changes.
 - [ ] All new and [existing](https://intellij-asciidoc-plugin.ahus1.de/docs/contributors-guide/coder/building-and-running.html) tests passed.